Mrkoopaei/v2ray-connection-limiter/README.md

 v2ray-connection-limiter <br><br>
-(new and different / if you have V2 please update codes on your server)<br>
+(new and different / if you have V2 Engine panel please update codes on your server)<br>
 with this python script you can specify and ban those V2ray accounts which aren't only connected to one devices.

 <details>